-The image of the mockingbird touched me deeply, as even a person harms us, isn't there still an innocent and harmless part of them in the back of their mind?
+The image of the mockingbird touched me deeply, as even if a person harms us, isn't there still an innocent and harmless part of them in the back of their mind?
 In all truth, I had a really bad work meeting today.
-Someone I trusted, had admired for years, and I arrived at the meeting, naively vulnerable, and the meeting amounted to one hurtful, even aggressive, remark after another.
-I was stunned, by continued to engage, until the hour was up.
-I was mystified and a big shell-shocked.
+It was with someone I trusted and had admired for years, and I arrived at the meeting, naively vulnerable, and the meeting amounted to one hurtful, even aggressive, remark after another.
+I was stunned but continued to engage until the hour was up.
+I was mystified and a bit shell-shocked.

 I went to leave the office building.
 Suddenly, someone was calling to me.
-It was security guard, who asked, "How did the meeting go?"
+It was a security guard, who asked, "How did the meeting go?"
 I teared up a bit, then said, "Not so well.
 He didn't like anything I said."
 The burly, smiling guard said something kindly, but I don't remember what.
 I just remember his smile.
-I called Walt, talked, then pulled out my app and did three cycles.
-The helped, and put me at Brain State 2.
+I called Walt, talked, then pulled out my app and did three Cycles.
+They helped and put me at Brain State 2.
 How did I feel?
 On edge.
 What did I need?
 To walk back to my hotel.
 Did I need support?
 No, I was charged up and ready to go.
-So I hiked back to the hotel, my feelings washing over me and back to Brain State 1 or perhaps Brain State 1, with some leftover rumblings of Brain State 4 or 5.
+So I hiked back to the hotel, my feelings washing over me, and I was back to Brain State 1 or perhaps Brain State 2, with some leftover rumblings of Brain State 4 or 5.
 That made sense!

 The reptile within appeared

 It occurred to me that I could send off a message to the person, clarifying a point that I had bungled, but I checked my body to see if that desire to write was based on an earned reward.
 Not a chance.
 It came from the reptile within me, the part of me that is chock full of harmful chemical surges!